Rookout/docs/docs/getting-started.md

 ## What is Rookout

-Rookout allows you to get data from your live code, as it runs.
-Extract any piece of data from your code and pipeline it anywhere, in realtime, even if you’d never thought about it beforehand or created any instrumentation to collect it.

-Real-time instrumentation means you don’t need to restart, redeploy or write code to see inside your app.
+Rookout real-time instrumentation means you don’t need to restart, redeploy or write code to see inside your app.

-When you change or add a new vendor to your stack, we can take care of data shipment to that vendor.

 Our solution supports Python, JVM, and NodeJS on AWS, Azure and Google Cloud or on your bare metal.
 We provide end-to-end security, coupled with a small footprint and a negligible performance impact.